 Q. Are small road transporters and water transporters eligible for cover under the scheme?

 A. Yes, they are.
 Small road and water transport loans that are approved by MLIs are eligible for cover under this scheme.
-All small business owners in this industry who are seeking a loan can ask the banks how to add the CGTMSE cover to their loan applications.
+All small business owners in this industry who are seeking a loan can request the lender to add the CGTMSE cover to their loan applications.

 Q. Is it compulsory for the borrower to obtain IT-PAN to become an eligible borrower?

-A. The borrower is required to obtain IT-PAN before availing facility from the MLI.
-Also, under section 139A(5) and section 272C of the Income Tax Act, 1961, it is mandatory to show the PAN on all tax documents including returns, challans, appeals, etc. However, it is not compulsory to indicate the IT-PAN in all applications irrespective of the amount of loan required.
+A. Yes, the borrower is required to obtain IT-PAN before availing facility from the MLI.
+Also, under section 139A(5) and section 272C of the Income Tax Act, 1961.

 Q. Is it necessary for the borrower to obtain all the credit facilities from a single MLI?

 A. Credit facilities can be extended through more than one MLI jointly and/or separately to any eligible borrower with a maximum cap of Rs.
-100 lakh (Rs.
-1 crore) per borrower.
+200 lakh per borrower.

-Q. Is co-financing with a commercial bank covered under the scheme?
+Q. Is co-financing with a commercial bank covered under the CGTMSE scheme?